Drakaniia/nexus/plan.md

 ┌─────────────────────────────────────┐
 │  Setup Complete! ✅                  │
 │                                     │
-│  WinLauncher is now running in      │
+│  Nexus is now running in      │
 │  your system tray.                  │
 │                                     │
 │  Quick tips:                        │